- Beginning class meets Thursdays, 6-7pm, from February 15th-March 15th, 2018

 Carly Schuna or Luke Emery, firstname.lastname@example.org

 No experience required!
-Get a thorough and awesome introduction to the German wheel in this six-week class.
+Get a thorough and awesome introduction to the German wheel in this five-week class.
 You’ll learn to rock on the wheel, roll with a partner, do cartwheels, and much more.
 This class will build the fundamental experience you need to progress further with wheel, and it’s also a great refresher for anyone with some prior experience.

 Welcome back to the German wheel!
 In this class, you’ll advance the skills you already have by learning and refining forward and backward flips, free flying, bridge variations, hip circles, balances on top of the wheel, spiral elements, and more.
 A prerequisite is Beginning German Wheel or equivalent prior experience.